ffiirree/ffmpeg-tutorials/14_windows_mm/README.md

 The Microsoft DirectShow application programming interface (API) is a media-streaming architecture for Microsoft Windows.
 Using DirectShow, your applications can perform high-quality video and audio playback or capture.

-Microsoft® DirectShow® is an architecture for streaming media on the Microsoft Windows® platform.
+Microsoft DirectShow is an architecture for streaming media on the Microsoft Windows platform.
 DirectShow provides for high-quality capture and playback of multimedia streams.
 It supports a wide variety of formats, including Advanced Systems Format (ASF), Motion Picture Experts Group (MPEG), Audio-Video Interleaved (AVI), MPEG Audio Layer-3 (MP3), and WAV sound files.
 It supports capture from digital and analog devices based on the Windows Driver Model (WDM) or Video for Windows.
 It automatically detects and uses video and audio acceleration hardware when available, but also supports systems without acceleration hardware.

 DirectShow is based on the Component Object Model (COM).
 To write a DirectShow application or component, you must understand COM client programming.
 For most applications, you do not need to implement your own COM objects.
 DirectShow provides the components you need.
 If you want to extend DirectShow by writing your own components, however, you must implement them as COM objects.